JW26T-Prj/TFM_anvilwar/README.md

 # TFM_anvilwar
-Transformice module made by Jessiewind26#2546.
+Transformice module made originally by Jessiewind26#2546, and now managed by Spectra_phantom#6089.